Home Blog Blue Sclera: Causes, Risks, and Functions of the Black Sclera

 Is It Possible To Avoid Blue Sclera?

-Depending on the individual.
-Some persons who do not get adequate iron in their diet are more susceptible to developing blue sclera.
-By consuming meals high in iron or taking iron supplements, they can avoid developing blue sclera.
+Depending on the individual, some people who do not get adequate iron in their diet are more susceptible to developing blue sclera.
+However, by consuming meals high in iron or taking iron supplements, they can avoid developing blue sclera.

 If you or a family member has specific inherited conditions, you may also be at a higher risk.
-Consider inquiring about genetic counselling from your healthcare professional in this situation.
+In this situation, consider inquiring about genetic counseling from your healthcare professional.

 Although there may be no way to avoid blue sclera, therapy can help you figure out how certain hereditary problems may affect you.